-The third annual evaluation of New Path indicates the program is meeting the needs of the majority of residents and creating significant cost savings for the community.
+The fourth annual evaluation of New Path indicates the program is meeting the needs of the majority of residents and creating significant cost savings for the community.
 The evaluation of the project should continue to be rigorous.
 This will allow project partners to continue to identify necessary changes that, once implemented, can increase the rates of success.
 New Path has already informed future Housing First projects.
 Valor Pointe, a program serving military veterans, is also located in Ada County and is the second single-site PSH/Housing First program in the state.
-Our Path Home and City of Boise have plans for an additional 250 units for PSH/Housing First with 47 of those units dedicated to families with children.
+In addition, the community has proposed 250 new PSH units, 46 of these will be dedicated to familites and children.